AngularChat

 chatServer = require('./chatServer')(server);

-The app.get('/', routes.index) portion is the bit that defines what route to call if someone accesses the / (root) of the site.
+The app.get('/', routes.index) part defines what route to call when someone hits the / (root) of the site.

-Let's have a closer look at chatServer = require('./chatServer')(server) and see why the server parameter had to be sent.
+Look at chatServer = require('./chatServer')(server) and why the server parameter has to be passed in.

 chatServer.js contains the first initialisation of the io object.
-Of course, in order to have the socket listening on a particular server (and port) it needs to be initialised in the following way:
+The socket needs a server (and port) to listen on, so it must be initialised like this:

 var io = require('socket.io').listen(server);

-I have created a standalone JavaScript file purge.js under a folder named utils and included that in chatServer.js:
+I created a standalone purge.js under a utils folder and included it in chatServer.js:

 var purgatory = require('./utils/purge');